 Here at Pittsburgh City Paper

 during this extremely stressful time.
-From midnight tonight (PST) to 11:59 p.m. tomorrow, Bandcamp will forfeit its share of the revenue from online sales so that artists get the full amount.
+For 24 hours on Fri., March 21 and Fri., May 1, Bandcamp will forfeit its share of the revenue from online sales so that artists get the full amount.

 In that spirit of support, we asked folks from Pittsburgh's music scene to recommend other

 artists' releases to purchase tomorrow.
 We'll be updating the list continually.
 If you're an artist in Pittsburgh who wants to make a recommendation, send a link and a short blurb to firstname.lastname@example.org